heymynameisrob/Mindera-Design-Agency-Website/content/how-we-help/product-design-sprint.md

 ---
 title: "Product Design Sprint"
 description: "Highlight big challenges, prove the concept & get it validated by real customers.
 Compress months of work into a few weeks."
-svg: 'svg/package-pds'
+heroImg: "package-pds"
+tags: ["Product Prototype", "MVP Requirements", "User Feedback", "Team Alignment"]
 DeckURL: '#'
 weight: 1
 draft: false
 ---
-{{< what-you-get "Product Vision" "Product Prototype" "MVP Requirements" "User Feedback" "Team Alignment" >}}

 According to a McKinsey report, **businesses that utilise design** well see almost **double in revenue share** and return to shareholders.
 That is the engine behind massive growth in design-led companies today.
 But how to get a **well-oiled innovation machine** up a running?

 **You use a Product Design Sprint**.